-Meaning and use
+Calder Stones: Meaning and use

-It’s safe to say that no one really knows the full meaning or intention behind the building of the Calderstones passage tomb.
+It’s safe to say that no one really knows the full meaning or intention behind the building of the Calder Stones passage tomb.
 However, a look at the stones can tell us a little about it, and allow comparisons with other, better-understood sites.

-The carvings (and some say these stones are the most decorated of their kind) earn comparisons with monuments all around the Irish Sea, from Scotland, Ireland and North Wales.
-One of the dagger shaped carvings even bears a resemblance to a tomb carving in Spain!
+The carvings on the stones are comparable with monuments all around the Irish Sea, from Scotland, Ireland and North Wales.
+Some say these stones are the most decorated of their kind, and one of the dagger shaped carvings even bears a resemblance to a tomb carving in Spain!

-The Calderstones tomb was extremely long-lived, and may have been used for up to 800 years after it was raised.
+The Calder Stones tomb was extremely long-lived, and may have been used for up to 800 years after it was raised.
 It may even be the case that this tomb was one of the last of its kind, still being visited as the Bronze Age began and new religious practices emerged.